A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Introduction

-\textbf{Main contributions:} In this paper, we propose a \il{control scheme, that will be referred to as} distributed averaging dynamic output control (DADOC). \kas{\icl{A distinctive feature of this scheme is that it overcomes} the limitations of DAPI and Primal-Dual controllers allowing for stability and optimality guarantees when high order generation dynamics are considered, \icl{without} imposing load measurement requirements.}
+\textbf{Main contributions:} In this paper, we propose a {{distributed control scheme for optimal secondary frequency regulation}, that will be referred to as} distributed averaging dynamic output control (DADOC). {A distinctive feature of this scheme is that it {allows} for stability and optimality guarantees when high order generation dynamics are considered, {without} imposing {restrictive information flow requirements}. {Our proposed scheme allows secondary frequency control to be performed in a plug and play fashion and is applicable to general network topologies.}}

-\icl{In particular, the} proposed scheme dynamics achieve the synchronization of an exchange variable, which is necessary for optimality, and contain frequency dependent terms that ensure that \il{the} frequency attains its nominal value at equilibrium.
-Furthermore, DADOC schemes include feedback from generation output, which is a key part in \ak{their design}, enhancing their stability properties, and allowing the inclusion of a broad range of linear generation dynamics.

-\icl{DADOC schemes have} the advantage over DAPI schemes that they allow \ank{the inclusion of} \icl{higher order} generation dynamics, by imposing only an additional condition for knowledge of generation output.
-Although primal dual inspired schemes are also able to provide stability guarantees \ank{when high order generation schemes are considered}, those impose a requirement for knowledge of demand, which can \kas{be} restrictive.
-DADOC controllers share benefits from both schemes, with \ak{mild measurement} requirements (generation and frequency) and \icl{allow the} inclusion of highly relevant generation dynamics that are not included in any of the aforementioned control schemes.
+{DADOC schemes have} the advantage over DAPI schemes that they allow {the inclusion of} {higher order} generation dynamics, by imposing only an additional condition for knowledge of generation output. {At the same time, they {impose less restrictive} measurement requirements, {compared to} Primal-Dual schemes that also provide stability guarantees when high order generation dynamics are considered.} {Hence, DADOC controllers share advantages of both schemes, allowing the inclusion of highly relevant generation dynamics with {easily obtainable measurement} requirements (generation and frequency).}

+{Compared to the scheme proposed in \cite{trip2017distributed}, DADOC schemes allow for stability guarantees when {generation dynamics of arbitrary (finite) order are considered, while the work in \cite{trip2017distributed} is restricted to first and second order dynamics.
+Furthermore, second order generation dynamics {with less restrictive stability conditions} are included in the analysis and no internal state measurement requirements are imposed.}}

-\kas{Our analysis provides \icl{also} conditions for the design of the controller gains such that stability and optimality are guaranteed.} An important feature \icl{of} the proposed conditions, is that those can be efficiently verified by means of a linear matrix inequality (LMI).
-Various examples of relevant generation dynamics are provided to demonstrate the importance of our \kas{contribution.}
+{Our analysis provides conditions for the design of the controller gains such that stability and optimality are guaranteed.} An important feature {of} the proposed conditions, is that those can be verified in a computationally efficient way by means of a linear matrix inequality (LMI).
+Several examples of relevant generation dynamics, {with realistic numerical data,} are provided to demonstrate the relevance of our {contribution.}

+{Our analytic results are {accompanied by} numerical simulations on the NPCC 140-bus system that demonstrate convergence to {the} nominal frequency and an economically optimal power allocation at the presence of high order turbine governor dynamics.
+Furthermore, it is numerically demonstrated that DADOC schemes offer improved performance compared to DAPI schemes, being able to provide significantly faster response to power disruptions.}